aws-samples/karpenter-blueprints/blueprints/od-spot-split/README.md

 ## Requirements

 * A Kubernetes cluster with Karpenter installed.
 You can use the blueprint we've used to test this pattern at the `cluster` folder in the root of this repository.
-* A `default` Karpenter provisioner as that's the one we'll use in this blueprint.
-You did this already in the ["Deploy a Karpenter Default Provisioner"](../../README.md) section from this repository.
+* A `default` Karpenter NodePool as that's the one we'll use in this blueprint.
+You did this already in the ["Deploy a Karpenter Default NodePool"](../../README.md) section from this repository.

 ## Deploy
-To deploy the Karpenter `Provisioner` and the sample `workload`, simply run this command:
+To deploy the Karpenter `NodePool` and the sample `workload`, simply run this command:

 ```
 kubectl apply -f .